electrafrost/tax-residency-to-network-residency/README.md

 ## Position relative to other models

-- **Próspera** is territorial governance innovation, zone-bound.
+- Zone models (e.g. Prospera) attach differentiated treatment to a territorial perimeter.
+They are place-bound.
-- **Balaji's public sequence** is territorial first, status later.
+- The dominant network state sequence is territorial first, status later: assemble online, acquire land, seek recognition through density.
-- **This paper** argues status-plus-territory, where territory is optional.
+- This paper argues status-plus-territory, where territory is optional.
+The foundation is recognition of a coordinated population as a distinct administrative class.

 ## Development sequence